Darkjrcy/IDEAS/README.md

 </model>
 ```
 ### Add the model to a Gazebo World
-Open the Gazebo software, and go to insert.
+Finally, to open the model into Gqazebo, open the Gazebo software, and go to insert.

 ![cmake_minimum_required(VERSION 3 8) project(plane_bringup) if(CMAKE_COMPILER_IS_GNUCXX OR CMAKE_CXX_COMPILER_ID MATCHES Clang) add_compile_options(-Wall -Wextra -Wpedantic) endif() # find dependen(1)](https://github.com/user-attachments/assets/34b313db-e9b1-4313-8b3a-245a59b38a37)